 6 cups of water

-Mix rice flour, cinnamon stick and almond beverage in a blender or food processor until cinnamon is completely pulverized.
+Mix rice flour, cinnamon stick and almond milk in a blender or food processor until cinnamon is completely pulverized.
 Pour into a small pot and warm over medium-high heat until it starts to boil.
 Add vanilla extract, turn the heat off and set aside.

 In a food processor or blender, combine strawberries (remember to leave a few extra for garnishing), condensed milk and one cup of water.
 Mix until well integrated and as smooth as possible.